yashxcode/astro-meet/README.md

 ---

-AstroMeet is designed to provide a robust and user-friendly video conferencing experience 🔮 For any issues, feel free to open an issue on this repository.
+AstroMeet is designed to provide a robust and user-friendly video conferencing experience.
+For any issues, feel free to open an issue on this repository.